nickjalbert/design_docs/registry.rst

 * A simple way for component authors to submit components to the registry via command-line and web interface.

+* A way for agent developers to detect and resolve requirement conflicts between already-installed and soon-to-be-installed components.

 FAQ
 ===